ricsanfre/pi-cluster/docs/_docs/monitoring.md

 ### Prometheus Operator

-The above installation procedure, deploys Prometheus Operator and creates the following needed Prometheus and AlertManager Objects, which make the operator to deploy the corresponding Prometheus and AlertManager PODs (as StatefulSets).
+The above installation procedure, deploys Prometheus Operator and creates the needed `Prometheus` and `AlertManager` Objects, which make the operator to deploy the corresponding Prometheus and AlertManager PODs (as StatefulSets).

 Note that the final specification can be changed in helm chart values (`prometheus.prometheusSpec` and `alertmanager.alertmanagerSpec`)